HOW WE WORK

 Our work begins with your question.
 Not the polished version.
 The real one.

-The questions leaders have brought into this work range widely: cofounder conflict, a larger role, the decision no one else can make, the strange discontent that can arrive after success — and matters more private, less formed, and harder to categorize.
+The questions leaders have brought into this work range widely: cofounder conflict, the decision no one else can make, the strange discontent that can arrive after success — and matters more private, less formed, and harder to categorize.
+Often they arrive as one thing and open into another — a stubbornly stalled program that is really about you, a career decision that turns out to be about a line you won't cross.
+For some, it goes further still: who they want to be in the time they have left.
 We begin with what you are actually carrying.

 From there, we chart your values, worldview, aptitudes.
 Where your strength lives and where it leaks.
 What your nervous system does under pressure.
 Which of your three intelligences is strongest, and which one is most asking to come online.
 What your heart is most alive to.
 Where the inner critic ends and your own knowing begins.

-From that reading we name two things: your current way of being — how the three intelligences are currently balanced in you, and where the inner critic holds the reins — and a fuller, more whole way of being you are growing into.
-The work is then to move from the first to the second, deliberately, over time, with practices specific to you.
+From that reading we name two things: your current way of being — how the three intelligences are currently balanced in you, and where the inner critic holds the reins — and a fuller, more present way of being you are growing into.
+We then move from the first to the second, deliberately, over time, with practices specific to you.

 YOUR THREE INTELLIGENCES